CanadianGreg/SF314-52-macOS/README.md

 If you use a USB wifi adapter don't expect sleep to work properly.
 The original Intel 600p creates issues after sleep, converting drive to HFS+ after installation might fix the issue.
 Replacement drive is preferred.

-If patching SSDT and DSDT, do the regular patches recommended by RehabMan and the ones required by VoodooI2C for a functional and flawless touchpad experience.
+If patching SSDT and DSDT, do the regular patches recommended by RehabMan (such as renaming) and the ones required by VoodooI2C for a functional and flawless touchpad experience.
+Functional keyboard brightness hotkeys require another patch to the DSDT, for my Swift 3 EC _Q71 (Fn + Left) and EC _Q70 (Fn + Right) were the keys I used to map brightness.

 # What Works
 - Audio